sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 stored or transported in full if using the original vocabulary are replaced.

 Concise Software Identifiers are tailored to be used in the domain of constrained-node networks.
-A typical endpoint is capable of storing the CoSWID tag of installed software, a constrained-node might lack that capability.
+A typical endpoint is capable of storing the SWID tag of installed software, a constrained-node might lack that capability.
 CoSWID address these constraints and the corresponding specification is augmented to retain their usefulness in the thing-2-thing domain.
-Specific examples include, but are not limited to limiting the scope of hash algorithms to the IANA Named Information tables or including firmware attributes addressing devices that do not necessarily provide a file-system to store a CoSWID tag in.
+Specific examples include, but are not limited to using the hash algorithms in the IANA Named Information tables or including firmware attributes addressing devices that do not necessarily provide a file-system for CoSWID tag storage.

 The following subsections describe the different parts of the CoSWID model.